RingSketch/RingSketch/README.md

 ## How to run

-Each subfolder corresponding to an experiment provides instructions on how to run the specific experiment.
+We provide the detailed instructions on how to run the codes for specific experiments in corresponding folders.